I created an easy to use API to help businesses do incredible things with AI.

 Use the down() method correctly for rollbacks

-The down() (used by the php artisan migrate:rollback command) is ran when you need to rollback changes you made to your database.
+The down() method (used by the php artisan migrate:rollback command) is run when you need to rollback changes you made to your database.

 Some people use it, some don’t.